SPRING 2021 OPEN RESEARCH LABORATORY

-REEEC is now accepting applications from regional specialists (including advanced graduate students, faculty, independent scholars, and library science or other professionals with appropriate qualifications) to conduct short-term research concerning all aspects of Russian, eastern European, and Eurasian studies in conjunction with the spring Open Research Laboratory (January 21 – May 1, 2020).
-Those applicants who are US citizens and whose research holds relevance for US foreign policy may also apply for US Department of State Title VIII fellowships to support their visits.
-ORL Associates have access to the extensive holdings of the Slavic, East European, and Eurasian Collection at the International and Area Studies Library and may receive one-on-one research assistance from the librarians of the Slavic Reference Service (SRS); these consultations ensure that Associates not only locate all sources pertinent to their topic at Illinois, but those housed elsewhere, as well.
+This year's VORL will take place January 21 - May 5, 2021.
+VORL Associates will have online access to the extensive holdings of the Slavic, East European, and Eurasian Collection at the International and Area Studies Library and are eligible for one-on-one research assistance from the librarians of the Slavic Reference Service (SRS); these consultations help ensure that Associates not only locate all sources pertinent to their topic at Illinois, but those housed elsewhere, as well.

-We invite applications from advanced graduate students (MA candidates engaged in thesis writing and research, doctoral students, and doctoral candidates working on a dissertation), postdoctoral scholars, faculty, independent scholars, and library science or other professionals with appropriate language and area studies training whose research pertains to some aspect of Russian, Eastern European, and Eurasian studies.
-Applicants must propose a viable research project, demonstrate a clear commitment to the field, and indicate how they will benefit from ORL participation and the resources of the SRS and Illinois library collections.
-Applicants conducting policy-relevant research will be prioritized and are strongly encouraged to apply for a Title VIII fellowship (below), to underwrite the costs associated with their visit.
+Applicants must propose a viable research project, demonstrate a clear commitment to the field, and indicate how they will benefit from VORL participation and the resources of the SRS and Illinois library collections.
+Researchers conducting policy-relevant research projects will be prioritized for Title VIII grant support.

 WHAT THE LAB OFFERS:

-All applicants are required to submit an online application, a short-form CV, a research proposal and, if applying for funding, a clearly formulated statement of policy relevance.
-Failure to provide this statement will compromise applicants’ eligibility for Title VIII funding.
+All applicants are required to submit an online application, a short-form CV, a research proposal and, if applying for funding, a clearly formulated statement of policy relevance, as described below.

 STATEMENT OF POLICY RELEVANCE